-- Rurouni Kenshin: Big Bad of the Kyoto Arc, Makoto Shishio, fails to achieve his dream of conquering and remaking Japan into a Darwinist, fascist military dictatorship where the strong have the right to abuse and rob the weak.
+- Rurouni Kenshin gives us a rare villainous example in the Big Bad of the Kyoto Arc, Makoto Shishio.
+He fails to achieve his dream of conquering and remaking Japan into a Darwinist, fascist military dictatorship where the strong have the right to abuse the weak.
 But, as the narration reminds us, his ideals would survive him, and cause great misery and sorrow.

-- Batman in The Dark Knight.
+- Batman.
 The Joker has turned Harvey Dent AKA Two Face from hero to a madman, if this goes public, Gotham City would fall into despair.
 In order to prevent that, Batman takes the blame for Harvey's murderer and is considered a criminal.
 So although he physically lost to Joker (couldn't save Harvey, being considered a villain, and can't even kill Joker due to his No Kill Policy), Batman technically won, since he prevents Joker's idea of a mad lawless world, the thing that matters the most for him.

 - In the 1983 movie The Dead Zone, Johnny finally decides to kill Stillson.
 All is in place, he's got his gun, he's in the right position, but he misses.
 He gets fatally wounded, but until then, Stillson uses a baby as a human shield.
 As seen in his vision, this turns out to ruin Stillson's political career and drives him to suicide.
 Not as planned, but he's happy about it before he dies.

-- Kambei in Seven Samurai points out that this is the fate of all the surviving samurai.
-The townspeople are prospering and planting while singing and nothing but cold graves or hunger and the road await the samurai.
+- Inverted in Seven Samurai for the samurai who may have won the battle and their reason for going to the village but don't gain anything for themselves.
+As Kambei points out the townspeople are prospering and planting while singing and nothing but cold graves or hunger and the road await the samurai.
 Saved from being a Downer Ending by Kambei's wise outlook and the amazing heroism of the seven.

 - Picard tells a story of how he laughed when stabbed as a young cadet.
 This is is given more meaning when he is allowed to go back in time and try to stop the fight happening.